-Appendix 1 - Schedule on roles of staff/ volunteers in relation to safeguarding and DBS Checks
+Appendix 1 - Schedule of roles of staff/ volunteers in relation to safeguarding and DBS Checks

 The roles described here are by necessity, generic and encompass multiple specific roles across the authority.
 The aim of the list is to support decision making when deciding which roles require DBS checks.
-The descriptions and the eligibility status for enhanced DBS checks where drawn from advice provided by the WCVA Safeguarding Team and Disclosure and Barring Service's eligibility guidance21.
+The descriptions and the eligibility status for enhanced DBS checks were drawn from advice provided by the WCVA Safeguarding Team and Disclosure and Barring Service's eligibility guidance20.

-For more specific guidance please get in touch with the Authority's HR Team or the Safeguarding Lead.
+For more specific guidance please contact the Authority's HR Team or the Safeguarding Lead.